If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Finish up by saying how you’re ready to settle down and stay in one place for a while so that the employer won’t worry you’ll be ready to jet off again after a few months.

-The anti-discrimination act prevents employers from discriminating against you based on your mental health.
+The Mental Health (Discrimination) Act 2013 prevents employers from discriminating against you based on your mental health.

-However, when explaining CV gaps, you’re not required to disclose the nature of your illness.
+However, when explaining gaps in your CV, you’re also not required to disclose the nature of your illness.

 It’s at your discretion how much you tell the employer.
 In the same way you would speak of a physical illness, you can phrase it as ‘a period of illness’.